yellows8/3dshax/README.md

 * "CMDLOGGING_PROCNAME1=value" Optional extra u32 value to compare the src/dst process-name with for filtering, for cmd-logging.
 When this is set, only commands where the src and dst are CMDLOGGING_PROCNAME0 and CMDLOGGING_PROCNAME1 are logged(for example, for logging commands sent to a certain sysmodule sent by a certain process).
 * "CMDLOGGING_ALTPROCNAME=value" Optional extra u32 value to compare the src/dst process-name with for filtering, for cmd-logging.
 This can be used to log all service commands sent/received by the procnames specified  by CMDLOGGING_PROCNAME0 and CMDLOGGING_ALTPROCNAME(not just commands sent to each other like with CMDLOGGING_PROCNAME1).
 CMDLOGGING_PROCNAME1 must not be used when this option is used.
 * "CMDLOGGING_IGNORE_PROCNAME=value" Optional u32 value to compare the src/dst process-name with, when it matches the cmd will not be logged.
+* "CMDLOGGING_CMDHDR_FILTER=value" Optional command-request header value, when used only comand requests with this header will be logged.
 * "ENABLE_ARM11KERNEL_SVCBREAKPATCH=1" This enables writing a bkpt instruction to the start of the ARM11-kernel code handling svcBreak.

 * "DISABLE_GETEXHDRHOOK=1" Disables the arm9 get-exheader hook.
 This option must be used when DISABLE_ARM11KERNEL_DEBUG/DISABLE_ARM11KERNEL_PROCSTARTHOOK is set, otherwise when doing a firm-launch the system will eventually trigger a fatal-error when dlp-module fails to get service-handles.